Tele-rheumatology for Rheumatic Diseases

 The trial information does not specify whether you need to stop taking your current medications.
 It seems to focus on comparing tele-rheumatology visits with in-person care, so it's best to ask the trial organizers for more details.

-Is tele-rheumatology safe for patients with rheumatic diseases?
+What prior data suggests that tele-rheumatology is safe for people with rheumatic and musculoskeletal diseases?

 Are You a Good Fit for This Trial?